metamath/metamath-exe/CONTRIBUTING.md

 those in the https://github.com/metamath/set.mm repository), we do not encourage developing significant new functionality in metamath-exe.

-Why? metamath.exe is the oldest of the metamath tools and is showing its age in a lot of ways including that C is probably not the language that anyone would choose for this kind of code today.
+Why not? metamath.exe is the oldest of the metamath tools and is showing its age in a lot of ways including that C is probably not the language that anyone would choose for this kind of code today.